-So I viewed the information that our next race would be held on Huntington Lake with a certain lack of enthusiasm.
+So, when I found out that our next race would be held on Huntington Lake, I didn’t feel a great deal of enthusiasm.
 Lakes were…tame.

 Still, it was a mountain lake, ringed by pine trees and nestled in the snow-capped Sierras.
 Pretty.
 And the party afterward in the campground rec room would be fun—as long as I kept an eye on whoever was mixing the drinks.
 Sailors can have a wicked sense of humor.